 10. Fruit, nut or seed-based oils

-.
+Since oil is used when cooking much of the food you eat, it pays to use healthier varieties.
 Instead of butter or other animal fats, go for canola, olive or sunflower oils.

 These pages contain general information only and do not take into account your personal circumstances, objectives or needs.
 This information is provided in good faith and believed to be accurate at the time it was placed on the MLC Life Insurance website, however we make no representation or warranty as to the reliability, accuracy or completeness of this information.